LogtalkDotOrg/logtalk3/manuals/_sources/libraries/dictionaries.rst.txt

 implementations at runtime without code changes by using a parameter variable in the first argument of an ``uses/2`` directive.

-To create a new dictionary, use the ``new/1`` predicate.
-For example:
+To create a new dictionary, you can use the ``new/1`` predicate.
+For
+example:

 ::